Douglas A-4 Skyhawk: Vietnam War era

-On 29 July 1967, the aircraft carrier was conducting combat operations in the Gulf of Tonkin during the Vietnam War.
+On 29 July 1967, aircraft carrier was conducting combat operations in the Gulf of Tonkin during the Vietnam War.
 A Zuni rocket misfired, striking an external tank on an A-4.
-Fuel from the leaking tank caught fire, creating a massive conflagration that burned for hours, killing 134 sailors, and injuring 161.
+Fuel from the leaking tank caught fire and spread to aged, unstable ordnance stored nearby, creating a massive conflagration that burned for hours, killing 134 sailors and injuring 161.

 During the conflict, 362 A-4/TA-4F Skyhawks were lost due to all causes.
-The U.S. Navy lost 271 A-4s, the U.S. Marine Corps lost 81 A-4s and 10 TA-4Fs.
-A total of 32 A-4s were lost to surface-to-air missiles (SAMs), and one A-4 was lost in aerial combat to a MiG-17 on 25 April 1967.
+The USN lost 271 A-4s, and the USMC lost 81 A-4s and 10 TA-4Fs.
+In total, 32 A-4s were lost to SAMs, and one A-4 was lost in aerial combat to a MiG-17 on 25 April 1967.

 Training and adversary role

 The Skyhawk, in the two-seat TA-4J configuration, was introduced to a training role replacing the TF-9J Cougar.
 The TA-4J served as the advanced jet trainer in white and orange markings for decades until being replaced by the T-45 Goshawk.
 Additional TA-4Js were assigned to Instrument Training RAGs at all the Navy master jet bases under RCVW-12 and RCVW-4.
-The Instrument RAGs initially provided jet transition training for Naval Aviators during the time period when Naval Aviation still had a great number of propeller-driven aircraft and also provided annual instrument training and check rides for Naval Aviators.
+The Instrument RAGs initially provided jet transition training for naval aviators during the time when naval aviation still had a great number of propeller-driven aircraft and also provided annual instrument training and check rides for naval aviators.
 The assigned TA-4J models were installed with collapsible hoods so the aviator under training had to demonstrate instrument flying skills without any outside reference.
-These units were VF-126 at NAS Miramar, California; VA-127 (later VFA-127; NAS FALLON, NV) at NAS Lemoore, California; VF-43 at NAS Oceana, Virginia; and VA-45 (later VF-45) at NAS Cecil Field, Florida until its later move to NAS Key West, Florida.
+These units were VF-126 at NAS Miramar, California; VA-127 (later VFA-127; NAS FALLON, NV) at NAS Lemoore, California; VF-43 at NAS Oceana, Virginia; and VA-45 (later VF-45) at NAS Cecil Field, Florida, until its later move to NAS Key West, Florida.